2022 Top 100 Rated Charities

 Charity Intelligence’s Top 100 list is just this necessary homework.
 These are charities we have analysed and vetted so you can give with greater confidence.
 Out of all of Canada’s largest charities, these Top 100 highest-rated charities are the elite.

-This year, with covid, what we can afford to give matters more than ever.
-At this critical time with lower donations, our giving can’t be about us feeling good – our giving must do the most good possible to help those in need.
+What we can afford to give matters more than ever.
+Our giving can’t be about us feeling good – our giving must do the most good possible to help those in need.
 Educated and informed donors are changing their giving to donate to different charities.
-We hope you will consider these top charities.
+We hope you will consider donating to these top charities.

 Along with this list of Top 100 Rated Charities, Charity Intelligence is preparing its lists of Top 10 Impact Charities that we will release in November.
 This is Canadian donors' favourite post on our website.

 About Charity Intelligence

 Charity Intelligence’s website has reports on 803 Canadian charities.
 Here is the full A-Z listing.
 These charities receive more than $11 billion in donations each year, which we estimate is 60% of total Canadian giving.
 Charity Intelligence’s reports give donors the facts and figures to answer their questions about how charities spend money and the results they achieve.
 77% of donors say that reading a Charity Intelligence report increased their confidence in giving and, with greater confidence, they gave 32% more money.